hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 }
 ```

-By default the teardown is executed on all participating workers, but can be influenced using the global property.
+By default the `tearDown` is executed on all participating workers, but can be influenced using the global property as shown below:

 ```
 public class MyTest extends AbstractTest{
   private IAtomicLong counter;